daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 <br><br>

 According to Silvio Palumbo of BCG Gamma, most companies today are poised to find a "competitive advantage" through the integration of AI tools.
-While recent advances in tooling indeed enable AI-powered transformation, you need more than access to Python packages to succeed.
-The lifeline of a commercial AI project is its potential for value creation.
-Models should be automating tasks, augmenting analyses, enabling features, surfacing information, or otherwise creating value to important workstreams.
-If models are sitting idle, your company is not quite there yet.
-And, frequently, the use-case wasn’t a viable match for AI in the first place (Cassie K., steps to an AI project).
-How to find viable AI use-cases?
-It turns out that staying true to Thiel's startup fundamentals goes a long way in ensuring that your AI integration adequately attends to value creation potential.
+While recent advances in tooling indeed enable AI-powered transformation, you need more than access to Python packages and cloud data services to generate outsized returns on your AI investment.

+The most important component of a commercial AI project is its potential to create untapped business value (in terms of future cash flow).
+Models should be automating tasks, augmenting analyses, enabling features, surfacing information, or be otherwise poised to create value for important business workstreams.
+If models are sitting idle, you’re not quite there yet.
+And, frequently, models are idle because the use-case wasn’t a good match for AI in the first place (insert Cassie K. citation).

+The salient question: how to find the best AI use-cases in your business?
+It turns out that staying true to Thiel's startup fundamentals goes a long way in ensuring that your AI strategy adequately attends to the potential for value creation, the lifeline to commercial success (and to making your business executives happy).

 <br><br>

 * Definitions: AI (Artificial Intelligence) is a sub-field of computer/data science that largely concerns itself with the application of machine learning (ML) models for predictive tasks.
 Here, I refer to AI and ML synonymously.
 Common AI/ML tasks include auto-completing the next phrase in a text, recommending friends on social media, recognizing misinformation online, tailoring online ads, translating between languages, etcetera.